 What Size Memory Card Should I Get, 32GB or 64GB?

-I use 32GB cards if I’m just shooting photos and I rarely fill the cards.
-If I’m shooting photos with some videos here and there I’ll need a 64GB card.
+I use 32GB cards when I’m just shooting photos, and I rarely fill them.
+If I’m shooting photos with some videos here and there, I’ll need a 64GB card.

 Best SD Memory Card Fuji X-T20 | Bottom Line

-The X-T20’s performance with memory cards is very good and most cards listed here will work just fine.
-If you’re looking to save some money you can buy some of the less expensive cards with very few problems.
-However, if you’re looking for the fastest speed and the best-performing cards, Sandisk and Lexar are my top choices, but I also like the Samsung and Sony cards as well.
+The X-T20’s performance with memory cards is very good, and most cards listed here will work just fine.
+If you’re looking to save some money, you can buy some of the less expensive cards with very few problems.
+However, if you’re looking for the fastest speeds and the best-performing cards, SanDisk and Lexar are my top choices, but I also like Samsung and Sony cards.